 Current List of Infractions

-Here is the current (as of changes made in 2010) list of enabling infractions:
+Here is the current (as of changes made in 2019) list of enabling infractions, sometimes referred to as the predicate traffic violations:

 - §28-645(A)3(a): Running a red light